by Carrolton Injury Lawyer, Tim O’Hare

 Because so many people are working from home, including employees of insurance companies, accident victims are experiencing longer wait times in getting an adjuster out to look at damaged property or in getting into a rental vehicle.
 An experienced attorney knows how to pierce the automated phone system and get what you need from the insurance company.

 Will a Texas court hear my case?

 A vast majority of personal injury cases settle before going to trial, but some cases require a lawsuit.
 In response to the COVID-19 pandemic, the Supreme Court of Texas and the Court of Criminal Appeals issued an emergency order modifying and suspending certain provisions relating to court proceedings.
 On April 27, Chief Justice Nathan L. Hecht issued the Twelfth Emergency Order renewing and amending previous emergency orders regarding court operation guidelines.
-The current executive order, which limits in-person court proceedings at local courthouses may be found here.

 Here are some of the key elements of the Twelfth Executive Order:

 - To avoid risk to court staff, parties, attorneys, jurors and the public, judges in all case types may modify or suspend deadlines and procedures for a period ending no later than 30 days after the Governor’s state of disaster has been lifted.